MaximeILL/dataset-enrichment-vllm/README.md

 # Efficient Dataset Enrichment using vLLM

-This repository contains a notebook using vLLM for efficient batch inference to enrich large datasets using generative AI models.
+This repository contains a notebook using generative models to enrich large datasets with efficient batch inference with vLLM.

 ## Description